bwtakacy/zha/README.md

 takes over the role, which includes attaching VIP and broadcast garp.

 ## zha API summary
-Zha helps lockholder selection, health monitoring, and triggering failover.
-Users have to inform zha how to do that.
-This section shows howto.

 Typical usage of zha is as follows: a) define config class, b) create `zha.ZHA` instance,
 c) call `mainloop()`.